Education for Homeless

 - A homeless child or youth ages 3-21;

 - A child who lacks a fixed, regular and adequate nighttime residence and includes the following:

 - A child who is sharing the housing of others (includes doubled-up families) due to loss of housing, economic hardship, or a similar reason; is living in a motel, hotel or camping grounds due to the lack of alternative accommodations, is living in an emergency or transitional shelter; is abandoned at a hospital.

 - A child who has a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings.

 - A child who is living in a car, park, abandoned building, substandard housing, bus or train station, or similar setting; or

 - A migratory child/youth who qualifies as homeless because of the living circumstances described above.

 - Includes youth who have run away or youth being forced to leave home.

 Local Homeless Liaison: Every Iowa public school district is required to have a liaison for homeless students.
-The contacts for the Fort Dodge Community School District are Stephanie Anderson, Director of Elementary Education Services, and Kirsten Doebel, Director of Secondary Education Services.
-They can be reached at 515.574.5650.
+The contact for the Fort Dodge Community School District is Kirsten Doebel, Director of Secondary Education Services.
+She can be reached at 515.574.5650.